 7. Count Product Stock in Each Warehouse Separately

-Lastly, it is super important to ensure that you do stock counts at each warehouse.
-Common mistake eCommerce sellers make when changing to a multi-warehouse business is assuming they need to only track the total number of products without considering the product levels at each warehouse.
+Lastly, ensuring that you do stock counts at each warehouse is super important.
+Common mistake ecommerce sellers make when changing to a multi-warehouse business is assuming they need to only track the total number of products without considering the product levels at each warehouse.
 You need to be aware of all your products at each warehouse to ensure those stock levels we mentioned are balanced at each warehouse.

 Running out of a product at one warehouse can cost time and money, and if you're not using multi-warehouse management software, you need to work hard at keeping an eye on product numbers at each warehouse.

-Pro Tip: To keep a handle on doing regular inventory counts when you have a lot of products, split counts into focus lists so that you don’t have to count all your products all the time.
-The best way to do this is by dividing your products into high-risk (the products with the worst inventory count track-record) and high-value (products with the highest revenue potential.)
+Pro Tip: To keep a handle on regular inventory counts when you have many products, split counts into focus lists so that you don't have to count all your products all the time.
+The best way to do this is by dividing your products into high-risk (the products with the worst inventory count track record) and high-value (products with the highest revenue potential.)